12-6-4 Petition required to place candidate's name on primary ballot--Time and place of filing.

-candidate for any office to be filled, or nomination to be made, at the primary election, other than a presidential election, may have that person's name printed upon the
+candidate for any office to be filled, or nomination to be made, at either or both the primary or

+general election, other than a presidential election, may have that person's name printed upon the

-official primary election ballot of that person's party, unless a petition has been filed on that person's behalf not prior to January first, and
+official primary election ballot of that person's party, unless a petition has been filed on that person's

-petition is mailed by registered mail by the last Tuesday of March at five p.m. prior to the primary
+date of the primary election.
+If the petition is mailed by registered mail by the last Tuesday of March

-delegates and alternates as provided in § 12-5-3.11
+A nominating petition for national convention delegates and alternates as provided in § 12-5-3.11

 shall be filed in accordance with the provisions of this section.
 Nominating petitions for all party and

-public offices except legislative and judicial offices shall be filed in the office of the county auditor of the county in which the person is a
+public offices except legislative and judicial offices shall be filed in the office of the county auditor

-counties, and all other party and public offices to be voted on
+office whether elected in one or more counties, and all other party and public offices to be voted on

 in more than one county shall be filed in the Office of the Secretary of State.